 A simpler way would be to first check how much time your website visitors spend on your website on average.
 From your Analytics report, you can find a time-range with concentrated visitors i.e. the amount of time after which most users quit, only a few loyal ones remain.
 Add your popup to trigger 10 seconds before this time.

 This is largely a guideline, not a rule.
 You could always test different variations and find out a time which yields maximum conversion for your site.

-Some marketers tend to give make the close button transparent so that it mixes with the background of the page or the popup.
+Some marketers tend to keep the close button transparent so that it mixes with the background of the page or the popup.
 They think that by making the close button hard to find, the user will stay a few extra seconds on the popup, and might just click on the CTA.

 This strategy usually backfires; instead of improving their conversion rate, it ends up annoying people who want to close it.

 Conversion should be a function of the web popup copy, its position, and its timing.
 Trying to achieve better conversion by using shady tactics like hiding the close button only ends up hurting the user experience.

 As mentioned earlier, Google wants the best user experience for its users.
 This means they have strict rules for first page loads on any website.
 If a user hits your web page directly from Google’s search results, it is taken as a part of user experience.

 To be on the safe side, you must avoid anything on that first page load which blocks a search engine visitor from seeing the content (and is not part of the experience).

 There is a bright side to this rule - it applies to only the first page load.
 When the user clicks an internal link and moves on to visit the second page, that is not controlled by Google.
 Marketers have more freedom from the second page onwards.